-This tomb belongs to the first emperor of China – Tan Thuy Hoang (Qin Shihuang).
+This tomb belongs to the first emperor of China – Qin Shi Huang.
 In 1975, China established a museum of 16,300m² right above the Terracotta Warriors tunnels for research and conservation that were listed by UNESCO as a cultural heritage of mankind.
 Don’t forget to visit the 8th wonder of the world when coming to Xi’An!

-Xi’An’s ancient citadel was built by Chu Nguyen Chuong - the first king of the Minh Dynasty, and now has a history of over 600 years.
+Xi’An Ancient Citadel was built by Hongwu Emperor (Zhu Yuanzhang) - the first king of the Ming Dynasty, and now has a history of over 600 years.
 The wall is 12m high, with the circumference is 13.74km with a deep moat surrounded.

 The wall’s construction materials are also very special.
 Initially it was built by soil, lime and glutinous rice.
 After that, the wall was rebuilt entirely of bricks and perfectly preserved

 You can rent a bicycle or take a walk around the wall so you can see the impressive vistas of this ancient citadel.